pavankalyan0223/STEM-Agent-Backend/README.md

 - **Summaries**: It automatically creates summaries of your documents so you can quickly see what's in them
 - **Multi-document**: Search across all your documents at once, or focus on a specific one

+### Research Graph Builder

+Build interactive knowledge graphs from research papers:

+- **PDF Processing**: Uses Grobid for clean text and formula extraction from PDFs
+- **Keyword Extraction**: Uses KeyBERT with Sentence-BERT embeddings to extract meaningful keywords
+- **Semantic Understanding**: Uses Sentence-BERT (all-mpnet-base-v2) for capturing real meaning, not just words
+- **Concept Comparison**: Uses Ollama/Mistral to check if sentences describe the same scientific concept
+- **Graph Visualization**: Interactive network graphs showing relationships between papers and topics
+- **Multiple Graphs**: Save multiple graph builds with descriptive filenames (paper names separated by underscore)
+- **Graph Management**: Delete graphs you no longer need
+- **Filtering Options**:
+  - **All Nodes**: Shows all papers and topics
+  - **Papers Only**: Shows only paper nodes
+  - **Topics Only**: Shows all topic nodes
+  - **Linked Topics**: Shows only topics that are connected to other topics (topic-to-topic relationships)
+  - **Difference**: Shows only topics that are linked to topics from different papers (excludes connections where both topics are from the same paper)

 ### MCP Integration (Optional)

 If you're into Model Context Protocol, you can connect custom MCP servers to enhance how the system processes information.
 It's optional though - everything works fine without it.